Nate Leipciger: Holocaust education work

 "Be proud of our achievements and contributions to the Jewish people and the world.
 Stand up to racism and antisemitism, and fight with determination using all available elements of our free society through legislation and education.
 Stand your ground with truth and knowledge and defy false narratives and falsehoods.
 Join the fight for all human rights.
 Remember that we have the same rights as all other people; the right to live with dignity, respect, freedom from discrimination, freedom of religion and the right to worship in the manner we choose."

-Leipciger has travelled and taken part in the March of the Living over twenty times alongside In an article written by Eli Rubenstein, Leipciger talked about the intersectionality of the Holocaust and the 7 October attack in Israel.
-When Rubenstein asked how he, as a survivor compared the Holocaust with 7 October 2023, Leipciger said, "I think it is a situation which we as human beings have never seen.
-It’s a barbarism and I cannot equate it with anything else," describing the attack as worse than the Shoa.
+In an article written by Eli Rubenstein, Leipciger talked about the intersectionality of the Holocaust and the 7 October attack in Israel.
+When asked how he, as a survivor, compared the Holocaust with 7 October 2023, he said, "I think it is a situation which we as human beings have never seen.
+It’s a barbarism and I cannot equate it with anything else," describing the attack as worse than the Shoah.

+Leipciger spoke at the New York Stock Exchange on Holocaust Remembrance Day, January 27, 2026 to share his life story and reflections, witnessing the horrors of Auschwitz-Birkenau.
+He explained the importance of Holocaust remembrance as a moral obligation, not just a historical fact, to help prevent future atrocities.
+He said that denying or minimizing the Holocaust erases victims' experiences and emphasizes the need for honest education across generations.
+Leipciger connected this responsibility to modern life, including business, technology, and society, advocating that innovation be guided by empathy, justice, and respect for human dignity.

+2024 March of the Living Letter to Participants

+In 2024, Leipciger addressed Canadian participants in the March of the Living through a public letter published by The Canadian Jewish News.
+Drawing on his decades of involvement in Holocaust education, he described the March as a powerful form of remembrance because it brings young people to the sites where the Holocaust took place.
+In the letter, he emphasized that participants who hear survivor testimony at Auschwitz-Birkenau become “new witnesses,” responsible for carrying Holocaust memory to future generations.

-80th Anniversary & March of the Living: 2025
+80th anniversary & March of the Living: 2025

-On 24 April 2025, marking the 80th anniversary of Auschwitz’s liberation, Nate participated in the March of the Living for the 21st time.
+On 24 April 2025, the 80th anniversary of Auschwitz's liberation, Leipciger participated in the March of the Living for his 21st time.
 The event brought together 80 Holocaust survivors—40 from Israel and 40 from the diaspora—along with thousands of participants.
-He has been outspoken in his fight against antisemitism, "Everyday could have been my death… Jewish rights are also human rights!"
+He has been outspoken in his fight against antisemitism, saying, "Everyday could have been my death...
+Jewish rights are also human rights!"